Why Your Website Isn’t Generating Leads (and 7 Fixes)

 Fix it

-- Schedule a monthly 30-minute review: top pages, forms, speed, broken links.
+- Schedule a monthly 30-minute review: top pages, forms, speed and broken links.

-- Update one thing per review (headline, testimonial, case study, image size).
+- Update one thing each month (headline, testimonial, case study, image size).

-- Put essential software updates on a care plan: updates, backups, uptime, security.
+- Put essential WordPress updates on a care plan: updates, backups, uptime monitoring and security.

 2. Your website talks about you, not their problem